ottogroup/pixaris/README.md

    Next, define the functionality for generating images using the `Generator`.
 For example, the `ComfyGenerator` allows you to trigger ComfyUI workflows via API.

 3. **[Set Up Experiment Tracking](#setting-up-your-experiment-tracking)**:
-   Use the `DataWriter` to specify where your experiment data will be saved.
+   Use the `ExperimentHandler` to specify where your experiment data will be saved.

 4. **[OPTIONAL: Set Up Evaluation Metrics](#optional-setup-evaluation-metrics)**:
    If desired, you can add metrics to your experiment run, such as `llm_metric`, which allows an LLM to evaluate your images.